Day 1: Hobart and Mt. Wellington

 Day 5: Bruny Island - Hobart

 We will return to Hobart, stopping at Peter Murrell Reserve to search for any species we may have missed.
 Today is the final day of the tour.
 Participants can opt to stay in Hobart and fly home the next day or take an afternoon flight to Sydney and fly home from there the following day.
+Participants should book their flights after 3 pm today if they choose to depart today.

 You can also extend your visit and take an optional flight to the wild southwest corner of Tasmania in search of Orange-belled Parrots.
 This is the most reliable site for this species and there is also a chance of encountering Ground Parrot, Black Currawong and Southern Emu-Wren.
 The flight is weather dependent and is at an additional cost.